Free Motion Darning Embroidery Foot

 To quilt the square spiral design shown above, start stitching on one side of your square.
 Using the edge of your foot as a guide, sew until you are about ¼ inch to ½ inch away from the edge.
 Stop with your needle in the fabric.
 Pivot, and then sew another straight line next to the edge.
 Continue in this manner until you have quilted the entire block in one continuous pattern.

 Another great way to add interesting quilting with a walking foot or regular sewing foot is to stitch a series of straight lines spaced very close together over the surface of your entire quilt.
 This is sometimes called "matchstick quilting" and is a very popular design to use for modern quilting.
+This is possible because of Free Motion Darning Embroidery Foot.

 Cycles 2 Quilt, Photo via SheCanQuilt